How Home Equity Borrowing in Texas has Forever Changed

 Consumers with smaller amounts of equity that previously weren’t profitable for banks to lend to, now are under the new rules as banks can charge more fees.

 Don’t give away the farm

-Previously, only agricultural homesteads (as defined in section 23.51 of Texas Tax Code) that were primarily used for milk production were allowed to take out home equity loans, but now all agricultural properties can.
+Previously, only agricultural homesteads (as defined in section 23.51 of the Texas Tax Code) that were primarily used for milk production were allowed to take out home equity loans, but now all agricultural properties can.
 With so many agricultural properties in Texas, this is a huge opportunity for lenders.
-These property owners can now tap into their equity - but proceed with caution; you don’t want to end up losing the family farm when you miss a payment.
+These property owners can now tap into their equity – but proceed with caution; you don’t want to end up losing the family farm when you miss a payment.

 More money = more risk